-- 'Service-learning Plan' worksheet from the 'My Voice Matters' activity - Any materials needed for your servicelearning project
+- 'Service-learning Plan' worksheet from the 'My Voice Matters' activity - Any materials needed for your service-learning project

-- Make sure you have your completed 'Service-learning Plan' worksheet from the 'My Voice Matters' activity. - Reference the last page of the worksheet where you developed the plan for your service-learning project. - Make sure all plans you laid out in your 'Service-learning Plan' worksheet are in place for your project and you have any necessary supplies. - Time to do you service-learning project! - Your project may be a one-time event or an ongoing project. - Be sure to document your service-learning project through pictures or video so you can share your experience with others. - If you are volunteering with an organization, they may not allow pictures or videos.
+- Make sure you have your completed 'Servicelearning Plan' worksheet from the 'My Voice Matters' activity. - Reference the last page of the worksheet where you developed the plan for your service-learning project. - Make sure all plans you laid out in your 'Servicelearning Plan' worksheet are in place for your project and you have any necessary supplies. - Time to do you service-learning project! - Your project may be a one-time event or an ongoing project. - Be sure to document your service-learning project through pictures or video so you can share your experience with others. - If you are volunteering with an organization, they may not allow pictures or videos.
 Make sure to check their policies. - Share your service-learning experience with your peers.

-If teens are unable to physically volunteer somewhere, they can still make a difference through various online methods such as hosting an online fundraiser, starting an online petition, or starting an awarenessbuilding campaign on social media.
+If teens are unable to physically volunteer somewhere, they can still make a difference through various online methods such as hosting an online fundraiser, starting an online petition, or starting an awareness-building campaign on social media.

-• Image from freepik.com
+• Image from peoplecreations

 - Celebrate your hard work!
 If there were other volunteers at your project, celebrate with them as well. - Create a video or PowerPoint presentation to summarize your service-learning project.
-You can use this to share with others and encourage them to volunteer in the future.
+Share this with friends or on social media to raise awareness of your issue and highlight opportunities to volunteer in the community.

-- What was it like to volunteer for a cause that is important to you? - Did anything about your service-learning experience surprise you? - What did you learn anything about yourself through this experience? - Do you think your service-learning project was a success?
-Why or why not? - How can you continue working to address your selected issue? - How will you let others know about your selected issue?
-How can you engage others in this cause?
+- Did anything about your service-learning experience surprise you? - Do you think your service-learning project was a success?
+Why or why not? - What did you learn about yourself through this experience?
+Did you learn any new skills or identify any new interests? - How will you let others know about your selected issue?
+How can you engage others in this cause? - If you could do this service-learning project again, what would you do differently? - Have you ever considered a career in public service?
+Why or why not?